 Waterstream Docker Configuration

-Latest Waterstream image is available in DockerHub private repository as simplematter/waterstream-kafka-minified:latest or simplematter/waterstream-kafka:1.4.29-SNAPSHOT.
-ARM64 version is available as simplematter/waterstream-kafka-arm64v8-minified:latest or simplematter/waterstream-kafka-arm64v8-minified:1.4.29-SNAPSHOT.
+Latest Waterstream image is available in DockerHub private repository as simplematter/waterstream-kafka-minified:latest or simplematter/waterstream-kafka:1.3.12.
+ARM64 version is available as simplematter/waterstream-kafka-arm64v8-minified:latest or simplematter/waterstream-kafka-arm64v8-minified:1.3.12.
 Ask SimpleMatter representative for read-only credentials of that repository and license file, then run

 docker login -u <username> -p <password>